USEPA/BMDS/docs/source/installation.md

 conda create --name bmds-desktop python=3.12
 ```

 This creates an environment (by default in a path in your home directory).
-Anaconda handles finding environments on your filesystem for you (this simplifies the process versus Python below).
+Anaconda manages switching or moving among environments.

 :::